hyoshioka0128/azure-docs/articles/data-factory/quickstart-create-data-factory-portal.md

 ---
-title: Create an Azure data factory using the Azure Data Factory UI
+title: Create an Azure Data Factory using the Azure Data Factory UI
 description: Create a data factory with a pipeline that copies data from one location in Azure Blob storage to another location.
 services: data-factory
 documentationcenter: ''